Guide to Social Media Campaigns: What it is and How to Create One

 The campaign asked participants to simply pour a bucket of cold water on the tops of their heads or have somebody else do it and then post a video of it.
 Participants were requested to nominate others.
 The nominated people then had to upload a video of themselves accomplishing the challenge within 24 hours or make a gift to the ALS Association instead.

 According to sources, the campaign was able to generate $220 million worldwide and it had 2.4 million tagged videos worldwide.
-It was a huge success for the organisation.
+It was a huge success for the organization.

 Dove's Project #ShowUs was a huge success because it posed a forceful challenge to the ingrained beauty standards promoted through conventional media and advertising.
 Dove efficiently tackled the decades-old problem of underrepresentation in visual media by partnering with Getty Images and Girlgaze Photographers to develop the world's largest stock picture collection showcasing diverse female and non-binary persons.